Andresmag/U-TAD_2DProgramming/README.md

 * Lib folder outside the practices contains the glfw and litegfx libraries so it must be **included and combined** within the lib folder in **every practice** (I've uploaded it this way not to upload the libraries 7 times)
 * To run the code, be sure to **compile it for x86**.
 Any other way it will fail.

-*In the practice 5, the per pixels collision between the bee and the circle is not working fine but after checking the code several times I couldn't find the error.*
+*In the practice 5, the per pixels collision between the bee (at the mouse position) and the circle and square is not working fine but after checking the code several times I couldn't find the error.*